 Research study after research study finds that a stroke survivor’s motivation is a critical factor in his or her recovery.
-After acute care in hospitals, rehabilitation relies on various therapies such as speech-language pathology, physical therapy, occupational therapy, cognitive therapy, and life skills training.
+After acute care in the hospital, rehabilitation relies on various therapies such as speech-language pathology, physical therapy, occupational therapy, cognitive therapy, and life-skills training.
 Once the patient is medically stable, his or her recovery relies more and more on what they do to regain skills and independence.
 While medical doctors stabilize the stroke patient, therapists help the patient help themselves.
-Since the patient’s success in rehabilitation largely is largely dependent upon his or her motivation to participate and follow through with therapies, increasing motivation becomes more of a focus.
+Since the patient’s success in rehabilitation is largely dependent upon his or her motivation to participate and follow through with therapies, increasing motivation becomes more of a focus.

-Most studies highlight how not only how important it is for stroke survivors to have comprehensive inpatient and outpatient rehabilitation resources soon after stroke but studies also show that the patient’s motivation to engage in rehabilitation is significant.
-Realizing a loved one who has suffered a stroke is unmotivated, depressed and uncooperative with rehabilitative efforts can leave family members feeling helpless.
+Most studies highlight not only how important it is for stroke survivors to have comprehensive inpatient and outpatient rehabilitation resources soon after the trauma, but also that the patient’s motivation to engage in rehabilitation is significant.
+Realizing a loved one who has suffered a stroke is unmotivated, depressed, and uncooperative with rehabilitative efforts can leave family members feeling helpless.
 They are left wondering how to motivate their loved one.

 When it comes to increasing motivation, there is not one simple answer.
-Studies are clear that one does not fit all when it comes to motivating an individual.
-If you speak with caregivers you will hear they tried many different approaches- some out of desperation.
-If you speak with more than one you will quickly realize what works for one will not work with another and what did not work for one may not mean it will not work for another.
+Studies are clear that one size does not fit all when it comes to motivating someone.
+If you speak with caregivers, you will hear they tried many different approaches—some out of desperation.
+If you speak with more than one caregiver, you will quickly realize what works for one will not work with another, and what did not work for one may not mean it will not work for another.
 The key to increasing someone’s motivation is to know the person and what drives them.

 Finding Motivation in Hobbies